daniwasonline/express-router/SECURITY.md

 1.0.1 - :x: (Given an immediate EOL)

-## Reporting an issue
+## Reporting a vulnerability/issue
-To report an issue, submit an issue with [SECURITY] in the front of the title. **Vulnerabilities and app-breaking bugs are higher priority than minor bugs**.
+To report an vulnerability/issue, submit an issue with the VULNERABILITY label. **Vulnerabilities and app-breaking bugs are higher priority than minor bugs**.